settylab/atac_metacell_utilities/README.md

 # geneTF

-This repository contains a [`snakemake`](https://snakemake.readthedocs.io/en/stable/) pipeline to produce `gene x TF` matrices, representing the regulatory potential of TFs on genes.
+This repository contains a [`snakemake`](https://snakemake.readthedocs.io/en/stable/) pipeline to produce `gene x TF` matrices representing the regulatory potential of TFs on genes, improved chromVAR deviations scores using custom MOTIF annotations, peak accessibility measurements, and more.

 A `snakemake` pipeline is constructed using a set of *rules* with defined inputs and outputs.